intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/models/inception/README.md

-# Inception Model on Imagenet
+# Inception Model on ImageNet
-This example show how to use a spark cluster to train a Inception V1 model.
-The model is proposed in [this paper](https://arxiv.org/abs/1409.4842).
+This example demonstrates how to use BigDL to train and evaluate [Inception v1](https://arxiv.org/abs/1409.4842) (or [Inception v2](https://arxiv.org/abs/1502.03167)) architecture on the [ImageNet](http://image-net.org/index) data.

 ## Get the BigDL Files
 You can build BigDL refer to [Build Page](https://github.com/intel-analytics/BigDL/wiki/Build-Page) from the source code